iloveicedgreentea/GoWatchIt/readme.md

 Why?
 Plex refuses to implement client to server authentication and you must go through their auth servers.
 I may eventually implement their auth flow but it is not a priority.

 ### Logs
-`/logs`
-It will return the current logs as of the last request.
-It will not stream logs.
-You can use this to get logs for debugging.
-Refresh the page to get the latest logs.
+Look at the Logs view in the UI, query the `/logs` endpoint, check stdout, or read the log in `/data`

 ### Debugging
 These are environment variables you can set to get more info

-`LOG_LEVEL=debug` to have it print out debug logs while running
+`LOG_LEVEL=debug` to have it print out debug logs while running `LOG_FILE=true` to have it write logs to a file `LOG_ENV=local` leave blank when using docker

-`SUPER_DEBUG=true` for each line to also have a trace to its call site and line number

 ## Help
-First check your logs to see whats happening via the `/logs` endpoint.
+First check your logs to see whats happening in the Logs view.

 If you need help or support due to an error or bug, you must file an issue.
 If you have a general question, you can ask in the Discussions tab or the AVS Forum post (linked as website above)